Bathroom Sink Drain Repair: Common Problems & DIY Solutions

 Regular Cleaning Schedule

 Prevent drain problems before they start with weekly maintenance.
 Pour boiling water down drains once a week to dissolve soap buildup and kill bacteria.
-Monthly treatments with baking soda and vinegar keep biofilm from establishing.
+Monthly treatments with baking soda and vinegar or an enzyme cleaner like Bio-Clean keep biofilm from establishing.
 Every few months, remove and clean the pop-up stopper to prevent hair accumulation.

 Guest bathrooms and powder rooms need attention despite infrequent use.
-Run water for 2-5 minutes weekly in these sinks to maintain P-trap water seals and prevent sewer gas odors.
+Run water for 2 to 5 minutes weekly in these sinks to maintain P-trap water seals and prevent sewer gas odors.
 This simple habit prevents dry traps and keeps all fixtures operational.

 Create a maintenance calendar to track cleaning schedules: